Dr Rachel Stratton

 Single column modelling.

 Rachel is a senior scientist working on convection.
-Rachel is the convection scheme code owner and she works on improving the convective parametrization scheme in the Unified Model.
+Rachel is now the idealised UM code owner.
+Before this she was the convection scheme code owner.
+She works on improving the convective parametrization scheme in the Unified Model.

 Rachel has recently focused on: